 Step 3: Blend the ingredients until your dough is formed.
 With Steve’s gf blended flour, the dough looks wet but quickly begins to look like dough.

 Step 4: Combine the brown sugar and ground cinnamon in a small bowl and whisk to blend them.
-In another bowl, melt 2 tablespoons of butter.
+In another bowl, melt two tablespoons of butter.
+I microwave it for 20-25 seconds.
+Use a spoon to mix the cinnamon-sugar mixture.

 Step 5: Grab small chunks of dough and roll it into balls.
 Dip each ball in melted butter and then into the cinnamon sugar mixture.